CZ-NIC/knot/doc/reference.rst

 If enabled, extra checks are used.
 These checks don't prevent the zone from loading.

+The mandatory checks are applied to zone files, zone transfers, and updates via control interface.
+The extra checks are applied to zone files only!

 Mandatory checks:

 - Missing SOA record at the zone apex (:rfc:`1034`)

 Mandatory checks affected by the soft mode:

-- An extra record exists together with a CNAME record except for RRSIG and DS (:rfc:`1034`)
+- An extra record exists together with a CNAME record except for RRSIG and NSEC (:rfc:`1034`)
 - Multiple CNAME records with the same owner exist (:rfc:`1034`)
 - DNAME record having a record under it (:rfc:`6672`)
 - Multiple DNAME records with the same owner exist (:rfc:`6672`)